-Advertisers are ramping-up their Christmas campaigns as we’re subjected to images of perfect families enjoying perfect festive celebrations.
-As a single parent it’s not surprising you may be feeling the first twinges of anxiety.
-Christmas is sold commercially as ‘family time’ and if yours isn’t a stereotypical set-up it’s not just the Christmas shopping that could be stressing you out.
+It’s starting to feel a lot like Christmas as advertisers ramp-up their campaigns and subject us to images of perfect families enjoying perfect festive celebrations.
+As a single parent it’s not unusual to feel twinges of anxiety around this time.
+Christmas is sold commercially as “family time” and if yours isn’t a stereotypical set-up it’s not just the Christmas shopping that could be stressing you out.

 The pressure is on to ensure the important little people in your world have the best Christmas ever, and you probably wouldn’t mind having a little fun yourself.

-Those days of pondering whether to make or buy the mince pies are well and truly over as you face logistics with your children’s father, possible money worries and good old guilt if you fail to replicate the Christmas from the Aldi ad.
+Those days of pondering whether to make or buy the mince pies are well and truly over as you deal with the logistics of co-parenting at Christmas, possible money worries and good old guilt if you fail to replicate the Christmas from the Aldi ad.

 Well it’s time to ditch the unrealistic expectations and accept that your Christmas offering may be a little different from the norm, but it’ll be just as good.
-And as long as the presents are wrapped, the kids are happy and the bubbles are chilled you will have pulled it off.
+And as long as the presents are wrapped and the kids are happy, you will have pulled it off.

 Here are 10 super-simple tips to survive Christmas as a single mum.

 Further reading: 5 Tips to stop your narcissistic ex ruining Christmas.